 1. Introduction

 Risk assessment of chemicals is often carried out using very little of no experimental data.
-In 1984, the National Research Council evaluated the availability of toxicity data on industrial chemicals and concluded that that many of these chemicals have very few or no test data [l].
+In 1984, the National Research Council evaluated the availability of toxicity data on industrial chemicals and concluded that many of these chemicals have very few or no test data [l].
 Such a situation is prevalent also with substances identified in industrial effluent, hazardous waste sites and environmental monitoring surveys [2].
-In USA, the Toxic Substances Control Act (TSCA) inventory currently has about 86, 000 entries and the list is growing by nearly 3000 per year [3, 4].
-Of some 3000 chemicals submitted yearly to the United States Environmental Protection Agency (USEPA) for the pre-manufacture notification (PMN) review process, more than 50% have no experimental data at all, less than 15% have empirical mutagenicity data, and about 6% have experimental eco-toxicological and environmental fate data.
+In USA, the Toxic Substances Control Act (TSCA) inventory currently has about 86, 000 entries and the list is growing by nearly 3,000 per year [3, 4].
+Of these 3,000 chemicals submitted yearly to the United States Environmental Protection Agency (USEPA) for the pre-manufacture notification (PMN) review process, more than 50% have no experimental data at all, less than 15% have empirical mutagenicity data, and about 6% have experimental eco-toxicological and environmental fate data [2].

 Mutagenicity is one important toxicity data essential both environmental protection as well as new drug discovery.
 Identification of potential mutagenicity of environmental pollutants is important for the protection of human and ecological health.
-In the realm of drug discovery, early detection of mutagenicity of drug candidates can help in the effective allocation of resources for the expensive drug discovery protocol which costs US $400 million to 2 billion per drug [5, 6]].
-Experimental determination of mutagenicity of all possible candidate chemicals, both for environmental protection and drug design, can be very expensive.
+In the realm of drug discovery, early detection of mutagenicity of drug candidates can help in the effective allocation of resources for the expensive drug discovery protocol which costs on the average US $ 1.8 billion and takes 10-15 years to discover a new life saving drug Experimental determination of mutagenicity of all possible candidate chemicals, both for environmental protection and drug design, can be very expensive.
 Therefore, potential mutagenicity of chemicals from quantitative structure-activity relationship (QSAR) models has been accepted for the evaluation of chemicals in lieu of experimental mutagenicity data [7].

 QSARs for any biological endpoint of a set of chemicals can be formulated either from other experimental properties or molecular descriptors calculated from molecular structure without the input of any other experimental data.
 The frequently used descriptors for QSAR are topological indices, substructures, and quantum chemical descriptors [7, 8].
 For large sets of structures, high level quantum chemical descriptors can be very resource intensive.
 Alternately, descriptors derived from topological aspects of chemical structures, e.g. topological indices and different types of substructures, have found successful applications in numerous good quality QSAR studies.
-For a recent summary of the topic, please see the review by Basak [9].
+For a recent summary of the topic, please see the review by Basak [9, 10].
+Ref # 10:.
+Mathematical descriptors in the prediction of property, bioactivity, and toxicity of chemicals from their structure: A chemical-cum-biochemical Approach, Basak, S. C., Current Computer Aided Drug Design, 2013, 9, 449-462.